 Racial disparities in stillbirth rates peaked at 35 years of age, and decreased at later ages, which suggests that the accelerated aging proposed by the Weathering Hypothesis is not fully explanatory of disparities at every age.
 In particular, research is still needed to account for why Black mothers over the age of 35 face relatively lower risk of stillbirth.
 One proposed explanation is that for white mothers older than 35, the accumulation of risk “catches up” due to a higher global likelihood of fertility challenges and fetal loss in the general population; another explanation is that increased access to medical and social resources over age 35 may differentially reduce risk for Black mothers (Brisendine et al. 2017).

-At Delfina, we develop models that provide tailored risk predictions for pregnancy-related health outcomes to enable early intervention.
+At Delfina, we develop models that optimize care plans to improve maternal and child health outcomes.
 Developing models that can accurately predict outcomes for individuals requires a lot of rich data – and a deep understanding of why certain biological, social, or demographic factors contribute to certain health outcomes!
 We work closely with clinicians and health disparities researchers to collate data on biological, social, demographic, and environmental factors that contribute to adverse health outcomes.
 We are also purposeful about collecting data from geographically, economically, racially, and ethnically diverse communities in the United States to ensure that all pregnant patients are represented in our developed models, such as in our NICHD-awarded hypertension prediction model.
 Our rich data sources enable us to better tailor our predictions, and collaborate with public health researchers to investigate the impacts of structural racism on pregnancy outcomes.
 Our ultimate goal is to support clinicians and patients by closing the gap in maternal health outcomes for pregnant women of color.